 I currently work in a team of three engineers, but the broader group consists of about 20.
 Each of us has different experiences and knowledge, so I'm learning from my colleagues every day.
 I'm based both indoors and outdoors, depending on the project I'm working on - I'd say I work a 60/40 split of time spent at my desk and in and around the project.

-I get to do plenty of travel whilst in my role, whether that's attending exhibitions and events or going to visit a potential supplier as an introductory visit or to test the equipment we are buying.
+I get to do plenty of travel, whether that's attending exhibitions and events or going to visit a potential supplier as an introductory visit or to test the equipment we are buying.
 Travel is mainly limited to the UK, although from time to time trips to various parts of Europe and the US are required.

 Do you need a license or any specific qualifications to be an aerospace engineer?